nixcms/moodle-local_plugin_template/README.md

    grunt
    ```

-This will compile the AMD modules and place the final files in the amd/build/ folder.
+This will compile the AMD modules and place the final files in the `amd/build/` folder.

+If you face issues with CI during the build, refer to the [Catalyst README](https://github.com/catalyst/catalyst-moodle-workflows/tree/bbb7b5fba5f8304b8b07ad5534b666202d1751c8?tab=readme-ov-file#amd--grunt-bundling-issues) for troubleshooting tips.
-#### Best Practice for Pushing Build Artifacts to GitHub
+#### Best practice for pushing build artifacts to GitHub

 1. **Push Build Artifacts**
    - **When**: For production-ready plugins where users may not rebuild assets.